Havelock North: The Rhetoric of Chlorination

 (21) Provision should be made for exemptions to mandatory treatment only in very limited circumstances.
 Any supplier seeking an exemption should have to discharge a heavy onus of satisfying an appropriately qualified and experienced body of the present, and ongoing, safety of the particular supply.

 Recommendations made by the Havelock North Outbreak Inquiry Committee - Stage 2

 The above description of ‘Universal Treatment’ is code for ‘chlorination’, as non-chemical disinfection methods such as UV irradiation and ozonation do not result in residual disinfection.

-Immediately following the outbreak, the Havelock North reticulation was chlorinated, but has been found to be ineffective in maintaining residual disinfection levels across the network.
+Immediately following the outbreak, the Havelock North reticulation was chlorinated, but was ineffective in maintaining residual disinfection levels across the network.

 Author’s note: The World Health Organisation does not recommend detection of total coliforms as a suitable indicator of potential contamination and reference to this value in the recommendations is not in keeping with international practise.
 More common is the use of E. coli detection as a regulatory standard, except in the tropics where E. coli detection is not a reliable method for assessing the sanitary quality of water supplies.